$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Introduction

-The focus of this paper is the \emph{$\CH_2$ optimal model reduction problem} for \LQO systems.
-Our interest in the $\CH_2$ model reduction problem is motivated by the fact that the $\CH_2$ system error provides an upper bound on the $\CL_\infty$ output error~\cite[Theorem~3.4]{BenGPD21}.
-So, if the design objective in order reduction is ensuring that the `worst case' error in the approximate output is uniformly small over all inputs, then one should aim to make the $\CH_2$ system error as small as possible.
-Outside of~\cite{BenGPD21}, use of the $\CH_2$ norm as a direct performance measure in \LQO-\MOR has not been considered in the current literature.
-For fully linear systems, the $\CH_2$ model reduction problem is well studied; cf.,~\cite{GugAB08,XuZ11,VanGPA08,MeiL67,Wil70,AntBG20}, and the references therein. $\CH_2$ model reduction has also been considered for other classes of weakly nonlinear dynamical systems; see, e.g.,~\cite{ZhaL02,BenB12,FlaG15,BenGG18}.
-The work~\cite{GosA19} proposes an algorithm heuristically motivated by \emph{linear} $\CH_2$ optimal model reduction, but without an explicit connection to the $\CH_2$ optimal model reduction of \LQO systems.
+Motivated by the bound in~\cite[Theorem~3.4]{BenGPD21}, the focus of this work is on the structure-preserving and $\CH_2$-optimal model reduction of linear systems with quadratic-output functions.
+By structure-preserving, we mean the $\CH_2$-optimal model reduction of an \LQO{} system by another, lower-order \LQO{} reduced model.
+To our knowledge, this is the first time the $\CH_2$-optimal \LQO{} model reduction problem has been investigated in the literature.
+For strictly linear systems, $\CH_2$-optimal model reduction is well studied; see, e.g.,~\cite{GugAB08, XuZ11, VanGPA08, MeiL67, Wil70, AntBG20, BauBF14}, and the references therein.
+The $\CH_2$-optimal model reduction problem has also been considered for other classes of weakly nonlinear dynamical systems, such as bilinear systems; see, e.g.,~\cite{ZhaL02, BenB12, FlaG15, BenGG18}.
 Even in the linear setting, finding a global minimizer of the $\CH_2$ error is a non-convex optimization problem.
-As a consequence, the most common practice in the $\CH_2$ landscape typically relies on the identification of \ROM{}s that satisfy \emph{first-order necessary conditions} (\FONC{}s) for \emph{local} $\CH_2$ optimality.
-The two most well-known optimality frameworks for $\CH_2$ model reduction of fully linear systems are derived from the interpolation-based \FONC{}s of Meier and Leunberger~\cite{MeiL67,GugAB08}, and the Gramian-based \FONC{}s of Wilson~\cite{Wil70,VanGPA08}.
-The major theoretical result of our work is the establishment of \emph{Gramian-based} \FONC{}s for the $\CH_2$ optimal model reduction of \LQO systems.
-Namely, our significant contributions are: \begin{enumerate} \item \Cref{thm:gradients}, which derives gradients of the squared $\CH_2$ system error with respect to the system matrices of the \LQO-\ROM as parameters.
+As a consequence, the most common practice in the $\CH_2$ landscape typically relies on the identification of \ROM{}s that satisfy \emph{first-order necessary conditions} $(\FONC{}\mbox{s})$ for \emph{local} $\CH_2$ optimality.
+The two most well-known optimality frameworks for $\CH_2$-optimal model reduction of fully linear systems are derived from the interpolation-based \FONC{}s of Meier and Luenberger~\cite{MeiL67, GugAB08} and the Gramian-based \FONC{}s of Wilson~\cite{Wil70, VanGPA08}.
+The major theoretical contribution that we present in this work is the establishment of \emph{Gramian-based} $\CH_2$-optimality conditions for the model reduction of \LQO{} systems.
+Namely, our significant contributions are: \begin{enumerate} \item \Cref{thm:gradients}, which derives gradients of the squared $\CH_2$ system error with respect to the state-space matrices of the \LQO-\ROM{} as parameters.
 The stationary points of these gradients directly yield Gramian-based \FONC{}s for $\CH_2$ optimality, which are presented in~\Cref{thm:foncs_gramians}.
-These results generalize the analogous Gramian-based \FONC{}s for linear $\CH_2$ optimal model~\cite{Wil70,VanGPA08} to the \LQO setting. \item Also in~\Cref{thm:foncs_gramians}, we show that a $\CH_2$ optimal \LQO-\ROM is necessarily defined by Petrov-Galerkin projection.
-The relevant projection matrices are obtainable as solutions to a pair of Sylvester equations. \item Based on this theoretical optimality framework, we propose an iteratively corrected algorithm for $\CH_2$ optimal \LQO-\MOR in~\Cref{alg:lqo_tsia}; we call this the linear quadratic output two-sided iteration algorithm (\LQO-\TSIA).
-The algorithm produces (upon convergence) \LQO-\ROM{}s that satisfy the Gramian-based \FONC{}s from \Cref{thm:foncs_gramians}. \end{enumerate}
+These results constitute a set of structured $\CH_2$-optimality conditions for the \LQO-\MOR{} problem, and generalize the analogous Gramian-based $\CH_2$-opti\-mality conditions in linear model reduction~\cite{Wil70, VanGPA08} to the \LQO{} setting. \item Also in~\Cref{thm:foncs_gramians}, we show that a $\CH_2$-optimal \LQO-\ROM{} is necessarily defined by Petrov-Galerkin projection.
+The relevant projection matrices are obtainable as solutions to a pair of Sylvester equations. \item Based on this theoretical optimality framework, we propose an iteratively corrected algorithm for $\CH_2$-opt\-imal \LQO-\MOR{} in~\Cref{alg:lqo_tsia}; we call this the linear quadratic-output two-sided iteration algorithm $(\LQO\-\mbox{-}\TSIA)$.
+At each iteration, the method obtains projection matrices from the aforementioned pair of Sylvester equations corresponding to the previous model iterate.
+If the algorithm converges, the necessary $\CH_2$-optimality conditions of~\Cref{thm:foncs_gramians} will be satisfied by the outputted \LQO-\ROM{}. \end{enumerate}